SECURED-FP7/secured-webgui/README.md

 This is a web interface for non-tech savvy users to define high-level security policies using an English-like syntax.
 For the lifetime of the SECURED project this has been known as the "Grandmother GUI" since it should be relatively intuitive to use.
-This project is dependent on these two projects:
+This project is dependent on these three projects:

 * the [User Profile repository (UPR)](https://github.com/SECURED-FP7/secured-upr), which is the central database for storing user policies and other attributes
 * the [Security Policy Module (SPM)](https://github.com/SECURED-FP7/secured-spm), which is the backend service that analyses and translates policies
+* the [PSA repository](https://github.com/SECURED-FP7/secured-psar), which contains metadata about the security application capabilities

 Ideally you should have these installed before continuing.

-**Installation**
+If you just want to inspect the GUI then see the **Demo** section below.

+# Installation

 Dependencies for Ubuntu (and Debian):